Encouraging new understanding and appreciation for identity, diversity, and acceptance.

 Our Mission: The Museum of the Southern Jewish Experience explores the many ways that Jews in the American South influenced and were influenced by the distinct cultural heritage of their new homes.
 Through exhibits, collections and programs focused on the unique and remarkable history of Southern Jews, the Museum encourages new understanding and appreciation for identity, diversity, and acceptance.

 Our History: The face of the Jewish South, changed drastically in the twentieth century.
-Following World War II, generations of young southerners—Jews among them—left their small hometowns for more promising careers in larger cities.
+Following World War II, generations of young Southerners—Jews among them—left their small hometowns for more promising careers in larger cities.
 While Jewish culture thrived in the metropolitan centers, Jewish congregations dwindled in the smaller communities, and historic rural synagogues which had once flourished as centers of worship and heritage were abandoned.
-Judaic artifacts from these disbanded congregations have been scattered among individuals, sold on the open market, or lost altogether.
-In many small towns, the story of the southern Jewish experience survives only as a fading storefront or is represented by the remaining Jewish community members.
+Judaic artifacts from these disbanded congregations have been scattered among individuals or lost altogether.
+In many small towns, the story of the Southern Jewish experience survives only as a fading storefront or is represented by the remaining Jewish community members.

 In 1986, in response to these trends, the Museum of the Southern Jewish Experience opened at the Henry S. Jacobs Camp, in Utica, MS, a summer camp for Jewish children.
-The Museum served as a clearinghouse and information center supporting the preservation of Jewish culture in the South.
+The Museum served as an information center supporting the preservation of Jewish culture in the South.

 In 2000, the original Museum of the Southern Jewish Experience expanded its mission and became a subsidiary project of the Goldring/Woldenberg Institute of Southern Jewish Life (ISJL).
 In addition to maintaining the Museum and preserving historical documents and artifacts, the other divisions of the ISJL, based in Jackson, MS, work to provide Judaic services and cultural programs to Jewish communities across a thirteen state Southern region.

-The Utica site was closed in 2012 in part to make way for the expansion of arts facilities at Jacobs Camp.
-A search was undertaken to identify the best location to relocate the Museum, with an eye toward reaching a much larger segment of the regional and national population.
+The Utica site was closed in 2012 in part due to its inaccessibility to the general public.
+A search was undertaken to identify the best location to relocate the Museum, with an eye toward reaching more people.
 New Orleans was deemed that ideal spot.
 With a city selected, the ISJL board passed a resolution separating the Museum from the institute to ease its relocation and ensure that it had the proper breathing room to grow into its own potential as an educational and cultural institution.

-Today, the Museum is poised to become a popular tourist destination, an important educational facility, a heartfelt testament to the legacy of Judaism in the South, and a vibrant center for cultural exploration and understanding.
+Today, the Museum is poised to become a popular tourist destination, an important educational facility, and a vibrant center for cultural exploration and understanding.

 Yes and no. The original Museum of the Southern Jewish Experience, which was established in 1986 at Jacobs Camp, in Utica, MS, was shuttered in 2012.
 While it served as a wonderful teaching tool for summer campers and as a repository for artifacts from disappearing Southern Jewish communities, its location made it difficult for the public to visit.